If you're weighing your options between lab created diamonds and mined, there are a few things you consider.

 You may expect the two diamonds to differ on the inside if not the outside, but they are identical chemically as well.
 If a lab-grown diamond were tested alongside a mined diamond, they would have the exact same interior composition—carbon.

 Both diamonds are incredibly hard and have a sky-high melting point, one of the reasons they can feel cold at room temperatures.
 While a top-notch simulant diamond could possibly fool a jeweler on the outside, once the jeweler performs a more in-depth test based on chemical composition, the difference would be obvious.

 This is one of the reasons that the Federal Trade Commission (FTC) has declared that lab-grown, “synthetic” diamonds are officially diamonds—leaving simulants in the dust.

-The most obvious difference between lab-grown and synthetic diamonds is where and how the two were created.
+The most obvious difference between lab-grown and mined diamonds is where and how the two were created.

 Mined diamonds are found deep within the earth.
 They were created around 3 billion years ago by a specific combination of high heat and intense pressure.
 Mined diamonds are excavated from the earth by miners, who dig in diamond-rich areas worldwide to find the rocks.